 Eagle Reintroduction Wales (ERW) - Ailgyflwyno’r Eryr Cymru (AEC)

-The Eagle Reintroduction Wales (ERW) project was founded in 2016 by Dr Sophie-lee Williams at Cardiff University, in partnership with the Roy Dennis Wildlife Foundation and Wildlife Trust Wales, as part of her PhD project funded by a KESS II scholarship with Welsh Government (2017-2021).
-Since 2021, Eagle Reintroduction Wales has partnered up with Durrell Wildlife to continue the conservation journey to restore the White-tailed Eagle/Eryr y mor back to soaring the skies of modern Wales.
+Eagle Reintroduction Wales (ERW) was founded in 2016 by Dr Sophie-Lee Williams at Cardiff University, in partnership with the Roy Dennis Wildlife Foundation and Wildlife Trust Wales, as part of her PhD research.
+The project was supported through a KESS II scholarship funded by the Welsh Government (2017–2021) and has since evolved into a long-term, science-led conservation initiative.
+ERW is now being established as an independent Welsh charity to lead the continued development of evidence, partnerships and engagement required to restore eagles to Wales.

 Reintroduction programmes in the UK are not an easy or quick process.
-Reintroduction programmes are usually a strict, highly regulated, licencing process.
+Reintroduction programmes are usually a strict, highly regulated licensing process.
 In the case of restoring eagles to Wales, the statutory conservation organisation in charge of issuing licences is Natural Resources Wales (NRW).
-These licencing applications include comprehensive assessments and information about:
+These licensing applications include comprehensive assessments and information about:

 The biological feasibility - history, conservation status, population distribution, diet, habitat, genetics, source population.